DEBBIE ELLIOTT, Host:

-Mr. WILL BLYTHE (Author, To Hate Like This Is To Be Happy Forever): Well, thank you for having me.
+WILL BLYTHE: Well, thank you for having me.

 ELLIOTT: So your book has quite the subtitle: A Thoroughly Obsessive, Intermittently Uplifting and Occasionally Unbiased Account of the Duke-North Carolina Basketball Rivalry.
 You felt the need to qualify things for us a bit?

 BLYTHE: There were a few unbiased moments in there.
 I felt like people should know.

 ELLIOTT: I'd like to have you read from your book for us to start with.
 Now, this is when you've just made the trip down from New York, where you're working, to your mother's house.
 You're stretched out on the sofa sort of contemplating why it is that you get so worked up over basketball.